carbon-language/carbon-lang/docs/design/expressions/indexing.md

-**Open question:** It's not clear that the lack of chaining is necessary, and it might be more expressive for the pointer type returned by the `Addr` methods to be an associated type with a default to allow types to produce custom pointer-like types on their indexing boundary and have them still be automatically dereferenced.
+**Open question:** It's not clear that the lack of chaining is necessary, and it might be more expressive for the pointer type returned by the `Addr` methods to be an associated facet with a default to allow types to produce custom pointer-like types on their indexing boundary and have them still be automatically dereferenced.